dotgears/DefoldExtension_DrawPixelsAGG/README.md

 > https://github.com/dotgears/DefoldExtension_DrawPixelsAGG/archive/master.zip

-From "Project" menu in the taskbar, click "Fetch Libraries" to Fetch the dependencies added above.
+From "Project" menu in the taskbar, click "Fetch Libraries" to fetch the dependencies added above.

 ## Set-up: